namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 In this archive, I will guide configuration to debug Neutron project.
 And debugging other projects are similar.

-#### Step 01: Setup environment
+#### Step 1: Setup environment

 We need two machines and topology as below:

 <img class="image__pic js-image-pic" src="http://i.imgur.com/hVGNksP.png" alt="" id="screenshot-image">

-- Machine 01 (called "Pycharm-Pro5"): Installing Pycharm-Pro5
+- Machine 1 (called "Pycharm-Pro5"): Installing Pycharm-Pro5

-- Machine 02 (called "VM") : Installing Openstack-AIO by Devstack
+- Machine 2 (called "VM") : Installing Openstack-AIO by Devstack

+Note:

+- You can install Openstack via Devstack by clone Devstack repo then create local.conf [here] and run command `./stack.sh`

 #### Step 2: Configuration Pycharm on Pycharm-Pro5